Matgenix/turbomoleio/docs_rst/developer/testing.rst

             ├── nh3_cosmo_fermi
             └── nh3_dftd1

-2. Add the test to the OUTPUTS_BASENAMES variable in `~turbomoleio/testfiles/utils.py`.
+2. Add the test in the `tests_config.yaml` in the `~turbomoleio/testfiles/outputs/generation` folder.

 3. Place the coord file of the molecule/system in the TESTGEN folder.